top of page

 The Numbers

 Finally, we will analyze the free cash flow.
 Free cash flow, in short, refers to the cash that a company generates after covering its operating expenses and capital expenditures.
 I use levered free cash flow margin because I believe that margins provide a better understanding of the numbers.
 Free cash flow yield refers to the amount of free cash flow per share that a company is expected to generate in relation to its market value per share.
 It is not surprising to note that Watsco has consistently generated positive free cash flow every year for the past ten years.
-It is positive to see that free cash flow has grown from 123 in 2014 to 526 in 2023, which represents a compound annual growth rate (CAGR) of over 15%.
-It is encouraging to see that Watsco has delivered its highest free cash flow in the past five years.
-Levered free cash flow margin has been higher than usual in three out of the past four years, which is another encouraging sign despite levered free cash flow margin decreasing slightly last year.
-However, the free cash flow yield reached its lowest point in 2023, indicating that the stock is not trading at a discount.
-We will delve deeper into this aspect later in the analysis.
+In 2024, Watsco delivered record free cash flow and achieved its second-highest levered free cash flow margin to date, which is very encouraging.
+Management has expressed confidence in this trend continuing, emphasizing that Watsco’s strong financial position is an important differentiator in the industry.
+Watsco uses part of its free cash flow to reinvest in the business - either organically or through acquisitions.
+Management has stated that the record level of free cash flow gives them the flexibility to pursue large opportunities that can accelerate growth and help the company gain additional market share.
+In addition, Watsco allocates a portion of free cash flow to dividends.
+The company has increased its dividend at a compounded annual growth rate of 21% since 1989, and as free cash flow continues to grow, investors can reasonably expect continued dividend growth.
+Currently, Watsco’s free cash flow yield is below its ten-year average, which suggests that the stock is trading at a premium valuation.
+However, we will revisit valuation later in the analysis.

 Debt

 Another important aspect to consider is the level of debt.
-It is crucial to determine if a business has manageable debt that can be repaid within a three-year period.
-We calculate this by dividing the total long-term debt by earnings.
-After analyzing Watsco's financials, I found that the company has 0,03 years' worth of earnings in debt.
-Hence, debt is not a concern when investing in Watsco.
-It is also worth noting that Watsco has not exceeded 0,32 years' worth of earnings in debt in the past 20 years.
-This suggests that debt should never be a significant concern when investing in Watsco.
+It is crucial to determine whether a business carries manageable debt that could be repaid within a three-year period.
+This is calculated by dividing total long-term debt by earnings.
+After reviewing Watsco’s financials, I found that the company currently carries no debt.
+Therefore, debt is not a concern when investing in Watsco.
+It is also worth noting that over the past 20 years, Watsco’s long-term debt has never exceeded 0,32 years’ worth of earnings.
+This long track record of conservative financial management suggests that debt is unlikely to ever pose a significant risk for investors in Watsco.

 Risks